jonbruner/blender/Cloth/README.md

 ![3D-printed cloth drape model](images/cloth-drop-model.JPG)

-it's hard to photograph completely white objects, but the folded areas are incredibly smooth.
+It's hard to photograph completely white objects, but the folded areas are incredibly smooth.
 The underside of the part includes a gratifying cavity where the cube would be; looking at it from below is sort of like staring through a completely invisible cube at a piece of cloth that's resting on it.

 ![3D-printed cloth drape model from below](images/cloth-lift.gif)